Ice friction at the nanoscale: Results

 Averaging the velocity components in the $x$ direction parallel to the slider, we obtain the hydrodynamic flow profile $u(z)$ as a function of the perpendicular distance to the wall.
-For the hydrophobic wall (Figure \ref{Fig2}-(a)), $u(z)$ is hardly distinguishable from thermal motion \cite{kannam13}.
+For the hydrophobic wall (Fig.~\ref{Fig2}-(a)), $u(z)$ is hardly distinguishable from thermal motion \cite{kannam13}.
 It appears as a noisy curve with very small positive velocity that hardly attains 10\% of the total wall velocity.
-However, as the wall hydrophilicity begins to increase (Figure \ref{Fig2}-(b,c,d)), a roughly linear flow profile appears that strongly resembles expectations from a model of simple Couette flow with partial slip \cite{thompson90,barrat99,robbins00,kannam13,herrero19}.
-The actual flow profile is bounded roughly between position $\sigma_1$, close to the wall adsorption peak and $\sigma_2$, close to the ice adsorption peak, where the extrapolated lateral flow $u(z=\sigma_2)$ vanishes (See Supplementary Figure S3).
-We find that that vanishing of the flow usually occurs at a distance of about one molecular diameter away from the first ice bilayer.
-This is in agreement with reports of a a small negative slip length for water flow past bulk ice \cite{louden17}.
-The dependence of this negative slip with the crystallographic plane reported in computer simulations \cite{louden17}, helps understand the friction anisotropy observed in experiments \cite{tusima11}.
+However, as the wall hydrophilicity begins to increase (Fig.~\ref{Fig2}-(b,c,d)), a roughly linear flow profile appears that strongly resembles expectations from a model of simple Couette flow with partial slip \cite{thompson90,barrat99,robbins00,kannam13,herrero19}.
+By visual inspection we can define $\sigma_1$ as the position close to the wall adsorption peak where the approximately linear flow profile attains its maximal velocity, $u_s=u(z=\sigma_1)$.
+Similarly, we define $\sigma_2$, close to the ice adsorption peak, where the extrapolated flow profile vanishes, $u(z=\sigma_2)=0$ (See SI Appendix Fig. S8, and Tables S1 and S2).
+Interestingly, we find $\sigma_2$ is at about one molecular diameter away from the first ice bilayer, in agreement with reports of a small negative slip length for water flow past bulk ice \cite{louden17}.